-Randy started his air conditioning company, Weber’s Air & Heat, in 1981 from scratch, and grew his business by using, what his Grandfather used to call, good old-fashion Texas horse sense and a strong work ethic.
-Like others who have successfully moved from business to public service, it is Randy’s real-world experience in the private sector that underpins his commitment to lower taxes, his contempt for wasteful spending and his firm dedication to better schools.
+For over 60 years, Randy Weber has called the Gulf Coast home - a place to start a family and build a business.
+Although juggling work and family takes great amounts of time and effort, Weber makes time to be an active member of his church and community.
+Weber built his air conditioning company, Weber’s Air & Heat, in 1981 from scratch, and grew his business by using, what his grandfather used to call, ‘good old-fashion Texas horse sense and a strong work ethic.’
+Like others who have successfully moved from business to public service, it is Weber’s real-world experience in the private sector that underpins his commitment to lower taxes, his contempt for wasteful spending, and his firm dedication to better schools.